An entropy penalized approach for stochastic control problems. Complete version: Application to the control of thermostatic loads in power systems

-To evaluate the performances of our approach, we compare it with the classical regression-based Monte Carlo technique relying on a BSDE representation of the problem implemented in \cite{FullyBackward}.
+To evaluate the performances of our approach, we compare it with the classical regression-based Monte-Carlo technique, relying on the dynamic programming principle in \cite{FullyBackward}.
 We underline that we only aim to obtain lower costs compared to the BSDE technique in \cite{FullyBackward}, there are no benchmark costs.
-The results are reported in Table \ref{tab:resultsSimu} for dimensions $d = 1, ~2, ~5, ~10, ~15, ~20$.
+The results are reported in Table \ref{tab:resultsSimu}, for dimensions $d = 1, ~2, ~5, ~10, ~15, ~20$.
 For both methods, $N = 10^3, ~10^4, ~5 \times 10^4, ~10^5$ particles are used to estimate an optimal policy for each dimension $d$.
-For the entropy penalized Monte Carlo algorithm, we use a regularization parameter $\epsilon = 70$ and $K = 20$ iterations for dimensions $d = 1, ~2, ~5, ~10$ and $\epsilon = 20$ and $K = 60$ iterations for dimensions $d = 15, ~20$; concerning the approximation in Step 1 of the Algorithm \ref{algo:mcEntropy} we limit ourselves to the set $\Pma_0$ of polynomials of degree $0$ as the problem is very localized in space.
-On Table \ref{tab:resultsSimu} we can observe very good performances that seem to be weakly sensitive to the dimensions of the problem.
-On Figure \ref{fig:illustrationAlternate}, we have reported the cost $\shj(\Q_k,\P_k)$ and $\shj(\P_k,\P_k) =\E^{\P_k}\left[\int_0^T f(r, X_r, u^k(r, X_r))dr + g(X_T)\right]$ as a function of the iteration number $k$ obtained on one run of the algorithm with $d = 20$ and $N =50000$.
+For the entropy penalized Monte-Carlo algorithm, we use a penalization parameter $\epsilon = 70$ and $K = 20$ iterations for dimensions $d = 1, ~2, ~5, ~10$ and $\epsilon = 20$ and $K = 60$ iterations for dimensions $d = 15, ~20$.
+Concerning the approximation in Step 1 of the Algorithm \ref{algo:mcEntropy}, we limit ourselves to the set $\Pma_0$ of polynomials of degree $0$, since the problem is very localized in space.
+On Table \ref{tab:resultsSimu} we can observe very good performances, that seem to be weakly sensitive to the dimensions of the problem.
+On Figure \ref{fig:illustrationAlternate}, we have reported the cost $\shj(\Q_k,\P_k)$ and $\shj(\P_k,\P_k) =\E^{\P_k}\left[\int_0^T f(r, X_r, u^k(r, X_r))dr + g(X_T)\right]$ as a function of the iteration number $k$, obtained on one run of the algorithm with $d = 20$ and $N =50000$.
 Theses costs are compared to a reference cost obtained with a run of our algorithm with $N = 100000$ particles.
-As expected $\shj(\Q_k,\P_k)$ is decreasing and converging to a limiting value.
+As expected, $\shj(\Q_k,\P_k)$ is decreasing and converging to a limiting value.
 It is interesting to notice that $\shj(\P_k,\P_k)$ is also decreasing and very close to $\shj(\Q_k,\P_k)$.
-Hence, it seems that the parameter $\epsilon$ does not need to be so small to obtain a good approximation of the original control Problem \eqref{eq:controlProblemIntro}.
+Hence, it seems that the parameter $\epsilon$ does not need to be as small to obtain a good approximation of the original control Problem \eqref{eq:controlProblemIntro}.